mpenning/cannon/README.rst

 Introduction
 ============

-cannon is a wrapper around pexpect_ to connect with remote server or network devices with ssh.
+cannon is a wrapper around exscript_ to connect with remote server or network devices with ssh.

 Example Usage - Cisco IOS